tferracina/clockwork/README.md

 ## File Storage

-Clocker stores its data in a SQLite database located in a .clocker directory in your home folder.
+clockwork stores its data in a SQLite database located in a .clockwork directory in your home folder.
 The file timelog.db will be created to keep track of your logs.

 ## Usage

-If you're using the executable, replace `python clocker.py` with the path to the executable in the following commands.
+If you're using the executable, replace `python clockwork.py` with the path to the executable in the following commands.

 ### clockin